dvdzkwsk/react-redux-starter-kit/README.md

 * `__DEV__` - True when `process.env.NODE_ENV` is `development`
 * `__PROD__` - True when `process.env.NODE_ENV` is `production`

+Additionally, the following variables are globally available by automatic imports (see section "Globally available imports" further below):

+* `React` (imported from `'react'`)
+* `ReactDOM` (imported from `'react-dom'`)

 ### Provided Plugins

+#### Globally availabe imports via ProvidePlugin

 Webpack is configured to use [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin), which lets you use commonly used imports without explicitly writing an import statement, reducing boilerplate.
 To add more automatic imports, add them to `compiler_globals` in `~/config/_base`.
 Additionally, add them to the globals object in your `.eslintrc` so you don't encounter misleading linter errors.

 Server
 ------